jbittel/django-mama-cas/docs/protocol.rst

    tickets and instead relies on the built-in CSRF protection for the login form.

-**Ticket granting ticket**
+**Ticket-granting ticket**
-   This is intended to be a string stored on the server that keys to a ticket-granting cookie provided by the client for successful single sign-on authentication. django-mama-cas does not implement ticket granting tickets and instead uses Django sessions to determine whether or not a single sign-on session has already been established when a service ticket request is made.
+   This is intended to be a string stored on the server that keys to a ticket-granting cookie provided by the client to identify an existing single sign-on session. django-mama-cas does not implement ticket-granting tickets and instead uses Django sessions to determine whether or not a single sign-on session has been established.

-None of these changes alter the contract between the service and the CAS server.
-They only affect the internals of the server itself.
+These changes do not alter the contract between the client, service and CAS server.